shreya1010svg/react_upload_download_files/README.md

-# Getting Started with Create React App
+# Notomatic - A notes sharing platform

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Notomatic
+## About the Application

 Here is the [demo link](https://youtu.be/M4aoEeSF5nk)